markmoxon/elite-source-code-bbc-micro-cassette/README.md

  9375LDAXX12+1:SBCXX15+3:STAXX12+5:EORXX12+3:STAS
 ```

 I suppose I should have expected it, but the original source files are _incredibly_ terse.
 Because the game was compiled on a BBC Micro, the source code had to be squashed into a number of extremely cramped BASIC files, with all the spaces removed and almost no comments to speak of.
-The source files are not particulatly human-friendly; they aren't supposed to be.
+The source files are not particularly human-friendly; they aren't supposed to be.

 Not only that, but parts of the game started life on an Acorn Atom, where labels in assembly language are restricted to two letters plus digits, so the source is full of memorable names like `XX16`, `QQ17` and `LL9`.
 I mean, look at this bit: